Minimal surfaces in minimally convex domains: Proof of Theorems , , and

 Then $\rho_\epsilon=Q$ on the ball $\|\bx-\bx_0\|\le \epsilon$ and $\rho_\epsilon=\rho$ on $\|\bx-\bx_0\|\ge 2\epsilon$.
 As $\epsilon\to 0$, the $\Cscr^2$ norm of $\rho(\bx) - \rho_\epsilon(\bx) = (1-\chi(\epsilon^{-1}\|\bx-\bx_0\|)) \, \eta(\bx)$ tends to zero.
 If $\epsilon>0$ is chosen small enough, then $\rho_\epsilon$ satisfies the conclusion of the lemma at the critical point $\bx_0$.
 The same modification can be performed simultaneously at all critical points of $\rho$. \end{proof}

-A minimal strongly plurisubharmonic function has no critical points of index $>1$ (see Remark \ref{rem:homotopy}).
+A minimal strongly plurisubharmonic function has no critical points of index greater than $1$ (see Remark \ref{rem:homotopy}).
 Critical points of index zero are local minima and are not approached by the boundary $F(bM)$ when applying Proposition \ref{prop:lifting}.

 Assume now that $\bx_0$ is a nice Morse critical point of $\rho$ with Morse index $1$.
 The subsequent analysis is local near $\bx_0$, so we may assume, after a rigid motion of $\r^3$, that $\bx_0=\zero\in\r^3$, $\rho(\bx_0)=0$, and